Remember when you couldn’t wait to grow out of puberty so you could finally say goodbye to your acne forever?

 Enter salicylic acid.
 Also called Beta Hydroxy Acid (BHA), this multitasking exfoliant treats acne in three ways:

-- Exfoliates: Salicylic acid dissolves the glue that holds skin cells together, so they get off your skin instead of falling into the pores and clogging them up.
+- Exfoliates: Salicylic acid dissolves the glue that holds skin cells together, so they get off your skin instead of falling into your pores and clogging them up.

 - Unclogs: Salicylic acid is oil-soluble, so it can get inside your pores and get rid of that sticky goo P.Acnes loves to munch on.